tobyjorris/travel-planner/README.md

 ## Testing

 This app uses Jest to test one aspect of the server and one aspect of the client code.
 In server.js, the /bookTrip post route is tested to return with a status code of 200.
-On the client side, the converCelsiusToFahrenheit method is tested to ensure it is converting temperatures properly.
+On the client side, the convertCelsiusToFahrenheit method is tested to ensure it is converting temperatures properly.